crudecomputer/hldr/README.md

 > See [Journey](https://github.com/kevlarr/jrny)
 > for a complementary, straightforward SQL-based database migration tool.

+**Important:** Placeholder is very, very alpha and feature-incomplete.

 Placeholder strives to make generating _simple_ data much more succinct and cleaner than using SQL, PL/pgSQL, or even other programming languages with dedicated fixtures and factory libraries.